jeffreylanters/unity-tweens/README.md

 # Tweens

-An extremely light weight, flexible and extendable tweening engine made for script-based animations.
+An extremely light weight, flexible and extendable tweening engine made for script-based animations in Unity.

 > When using this Unity Package, make sure to **Star** this repository.
 When using any of the packages please make sure to give credits to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **These packages are not allowed to be sold anywhere!**